wauk33/LP_Gaming/README.md

 * Repair issues of improper displaying background images on various mobile devices

 ## Inspiration
-Made by me.
+Created by myself.
 Inspired by the author of video course.